Naoto Shirogane: Appearances

 Naoto appears as a playable character in Persona 4 Arena, where she is pursuing the character Mitsuru Kirijo from Persona 3.
+She once again appears in the sequel Persona 4 Arena Ultimax investigating the appearance of the TV World's fog in Inaba again and fighting for the culprit behind such chaos.
 She later appears in Persona 4: Dancing All Night.

 A novel that takes place one year after Persona 4 was released starring Naoto called Persona 4 x Detective Naoto, where she is investigating the disappearance of her old friend Touko Aoi.
 This novel was made by Dengeki Bunko.

-In Persona 5, Naoto is briefly mentioned on a TV special on 4/29 as, "the original Detective Prince" who was then being succeeded by the "new Detective Prince."
+A manga adaptation drawn by Satoshi Shiki ran in the monthly magazine Dengeki Maoh from 2012 until 2014.